oa-333/elog/README.md

 - Connectivity to Windows Event Log
 - Connectivity to SMTP
 - Support on MacOS
+- Optional handling of signals (configurable) with full call stack dumping (including files and lines)
+- Going fully configurable from file or properties array
 - Connectivity to external TCP/UDP receiver
 - Inverse connector with TCP/UDP server and multicast publish beacon (for embedded systems with no IP known in advance)
 - Shared memory log target with separate child logging process (for instrumentation scenarios where opening log file is not allowed)